Six Marys Chapter 7

 Daegu: female members

-Q.3: So after some time you and your husband went to Seoul.
-What did you do with your children?
+Q.3: So after that, the two of you went to Seoul.
+What did you do about the children?

-Q.4: Already nearly forty years have passed, how are the children now?
+Q.4: It has already been forty years.
+How are the children now?

-Q.6: Please can you explain some details about your ‘return’ (restoration) with Sun Myung Moon.
+Q.6: Please tell us in detail about your pikareum ‘restoration’ with Sun Myung Moon.

 Q.7: Why was that?

-Eu: Sun Myung Moon had many relationships with many women.
-I did not know when my turn would next come around, and then I heard a very bad story.
+Eu: Sun Myung Moon had many relationships with various women, so I did not know when my turn would come next, and I had also heard bad stories, for example:

-Q.8: After you were ‘restored’ by Sun Myung Moon, did you also do ‘restoration’ pikareum with some men?
+Q.8: After you received pikareum “restoration” from Sun Myung Moon, did you do “restoration” with several men?

-Eu: At that time, I believed what he taught, that the women who were ‘restored’ by Sun Myung Moon should ‘restore’ other men.
-So I did ‘restoration’ pikareum with five or six other men.
+Eu: At that time, women who received “restoration” from Sun Myung Moon were taught that they had to do “restoration” with other men, and I believed that.
+So I did “restoration” with five or six men.

 Q.9: Mr. Pak Chung-hwa wrote that, back then, you were one of the Six Marys.

-Eu: I heard the story about the Six Marys, but I didn’t know who the Six Marys were.
-So I didn’t know if I was one of them as well.
-There were many women who were better looking or had better situations than me.
-There were always about three women sticking close to Sun Myung Moon.
-I thought those people were of a different class compared to me.
+Eu: I had heard the story of the six Marys, but I did not know who they were.
+So I did not really know what my own position was.
+There were many women more outstanding than I. There were always about three people closely attached around Sun Myung Moon, so I thought they were people of a different level from me.

 ❖ Photo added: